jw4n6/tanuki/Tanuki_ReadMe.txt

 We understand you’d like to get everything back.
 That’s why we’re offering you a way out.
 Follow our instructions, and your files will be as good as new.
-Ignore us, and your data will be publicly published on our leak site.
+Ignore us, and your data will be published on our public leak site.

 You’ve got 72 hours to act before the decryption key vanishes.
 After that, all your data are belong to us!

 How to Get Your Files Back: